bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 George was very proud of the notes he kept, tracking the various events that happened at King Arthur&rsquo;s behest.
 He knew Leon meant well, but unfortunately, it was all too predictable that he would as the *wrong* questions.
 Of course Merlin and Freya were helping other people wronged by Arthur.
 However, George was unsure if their means were particularly legal.
 They were almost certainly using magic.
 Freya was doing well at her post on the Morgana servant team, but it was also becoming known for her abilities around plants.

 George was at least glad that Leon was getting a chance to make amends with Merlin, and that Merlin would know who would support him.

 George looked over at Leon, smiling at him, hopefully encouraging him to continue.
-He then focused very intently on his notes, to keep himself from tussling Leon&rsquo; golden locks.
+He then focused very intently on his notes, to keep himself from tussling Leon&rsquo;s golden locks.
 As much fun as that would be, he did not want to spook Merlin or Freya.

 George kept his writing small, legible, but hidden from Leon&rsquo;s view, so he could notate exactly what was and was *not* revealed, without telling Leon about Merlin&rsquo;s magic.
 No matter how frustrating it was that Merlin had *that* advantage, he did not want Merlin to know that he knew, until Merlin was ready to talk.

 When Freya suddenly sat up, George studied Merlin&rsquo;s face.
 Merlin caught his eye, and tilted his head in confusion, the look he typically had when thinking.
 It was the same look that made powerful men think he was an idiot.

 George nodded at Merlin, trying, but likely unsuccessfully portraying that he wouldn&rsquo;t say anything stupid.
-George chewed on his lip, while trying to figure out what they were going to do, and exactly how much they would reveal.
+He chewed on his lip, while trying to figure out what they were going to do, and exactly how much they would reveal.

 George turned to Leon again.
 Leon was subtly bouncing his left foot, letting his heel jump up and down from the floor, somehow not making noise.
 The set of his shoulders betrayed the tension and confusion.
 George risked placing a reassuring hand on the back of Leon&rsquo;s neck.
 George selfishly regretted the fact that their evening had been cut short.